Virginia Military Institute: Campus

 The VMI campus covers 134 acre, 12 of which are designated as the Virginia Military Institute Historic District, a designated National Historic Landmark District.
 The campus is referred to as the "Post," a tradition that reflects the school's military focus and the uniformed service of its alumni.
 A training area of several hundred additional acres is located near the post.
 All cadets are housed on campus in a large five-story building, called the "barracks."
 The Old Barracks, which has been separately designated a National Historic Landmark, stands on the site of the old arsenal.
-This is the structure that received most of the damage when Union forces shelled and burned the institute in June 1864.
-The new wing of the barracks ("New Barracks") was completed in 1949.

 The two wings surround two quadrangles connected by a sally port.
 All rooms open onto porch-like stoops facing one of the quadrangles.
 A third barracks wing was completed, with cadets moving in officially spring semester 2009.
 Four of the five arched entries into the barracks are named for George Washington, Thomas "Stonewall" Jackson, George C. Marshall '01 and Jonathan Daniels '61.
-Next to the Barracks are offices and meeting areas for VMI clubs and organizations, the cadet visitors center and lounge, a snack bar, and a Follett Corporation-operated bookstore.

 VMI's "Vision 2039" capital campaign raised more than $275 million from alumni and supporters in three years.
 The money is going to expand The Barracks to house 1,500 cadets, renovate and modernize the academic buildings.
 VMI is spending another $200 million to build the VMI Center for Leadership and Ethics, to be used by cadets, Washington and Lee University students, and other U.S. and international students.
 The funding will also support "study abroad" programs, including joint ventures with Oxford and Cambridge Universities in England and many other universities.

-In October 2020, VMI Board of Visitors announced that the institute will relocate a statue of Thomas "Stonewall" Jackson, a Confederate general and slave owner, from the front of the historic barracks to the New Market Battlefield State Historical Park.
-It was taken from view in December 2020.

 Academics

-VMI offers 14 major and 23 minor areas of study, grouped into engineering, liberal arts, humanities, and the sciences.
-The engineering department has concentrations in three areas: civil and environmental engineering, electrical and computer engineering, and mechanical engineering.
-Most classes are taught by full-time professors, 99 percent of whom hold terminal degrees.

-Within four months of graduation, an average of 97 percent of VMI graduates are either serving in the military, employed, or admitted to graduate or professional schools.

-As of 2010, VMI had graduated 11 Rhodes Scholars since 1921.
-Per capita, as of 2006 VMI had graduated more Rhodes Scholars than any other state-supported college or university, and more than all the other senior military colleges combined.